 I love my panini machine.
-Its genius.
 Within minutes of getting to work, it perfectly brands both slices of bread with nice grill marks, thoroughly heating everything else in between while allowing just a touch of cheese to ooze out its side (for presentation purposes obviously… such a thoughtful gadget.)
 If you can afford the kitchen real estate for a rather large uni-purpose tool, I highly recommend adding one of these presses to your arsenal of equipment.
 And while I’ve never tried one of these cast iron models, I imagine they might be quite good?
 Would love to hear your thoughts.

 Anywho, I mentioned this sandwich last week while posting about thyme-roasted grapes — so delicious.
 Both recipes appeared in this month’s Real Simple magazine, and both are fantastic, though I must note there is nothing novel about the combination here.
 A double pairing of sweet and salty — jam and bacon, cheddar and pear — makes every bite worth savoring.
 I find the combination irresistible and even served these at a little dinner party.
 Casual is the new cool, right?
 It was fun, and at the very least, a lovely way to welcome fall.